JonasWischeropp/blender_wireframe_renderer/README.md

 # Setup
 1. Download [render_wireframe.py](render_wireframe.py)
     - Click on [render_wireframe.py](render_wireframe.py)
-    - Click on the three dots above the document and choose *Download*
+    - Click on the three dots above the document on the right sight and choose *Download*
 2. Install inside Blender
     - Navigate to Edit > Preferences > Add-ons
     - Press *Install* and select the downloaded file